How Long Do You Have to Report a Car Accident?

 - Take pictures of everything you see at the scene of the accident.
 The more evidence you have for your case, the better.
-Vehicle damage, injuries, road marks, debris and license plates are all important things to document after a car accident.
+Vehicle damage, injuries, road marks, debris, and license plates are all important things to document after a car accident.

 - Don’t forget to exchange contact information with the other drivers who are involved.
-Take down their name, number, address, insurance information and any other contact information that you can think to include.
+Take down their name, number, address, insurance information, and any other contact information that you can think to include.

 - Talk with any and all witnesses to the accident.
-Other drivers at the time of the accident, pedestrians and anyone else that was present at the time of the car accident are important sources of information for depicting what happened in the accident.
+Other drivers at the time of the accident, pedestrians, and anyone else that was present at the time of the car accident are important sources of information for depicting what happened in the accident.

 - Even if you think that a car accident isn’t serious, call the police.
-They will file a police report that includes official documentation of the accident, statements from witnesses, harmful elements that may have caused the crash (bad weather, lighting, etc.), opinions of what they believe the causation of the accident is, and who they think is at-fault.
+They will file a police report that includes official documentation of the accident, statements from witnesses, harmful elements that may have caused the crash (bad weather, lighting, etc.), opinions of what they believe the causation of the accident is, and who they think is at fault.

 - Get checked out by a physician directly after the accident.
 If anyone is injured, call 911.
-All injuries from the accident should be diagnosed, treated and documented in an official medical report.
+All injuries from the accident should be diagnosed, treated, and documented in an official medical report.

 Should I Handle My Car Accident Without a Lawyer?

 Car accident victims can certainly make the choice to handle their car accident without the help of a lawyer, but it is not recommended.
-Not hiring a lawyer after reporting a car accident may mean accepting a lower settlement for damages, paying more for the other driver’s damages and paying more out-of-pocket for the accident than you would’ve if you hired a lawyer.
+Not hiring a lawyer after reporting a car accident may mean accepting a lower settlement for damages, paying more for the other driver’s damages, and paying more out-of-pocket for the accident than you would’ve if you hired a lawyer.
 Car accident lawyers typically use a contingency plan or offer payment arrangements.
 A contingency plan means that you won’t have to pay for legal services until your lawyer wins damages for your claim, and even then it is only a small percentage of the money you’ll win from your car accident settlement.
-This can be a small price to pay to have someone by your side who knows your state’s laws, is well-versed in the legal system and will fight until they receive the most in compensation for your car accident claim.
-If you would like to learn more about how lawyer can help with your car accident case and how long you have in your state to report a car accident, contact the Dixon Injury Firm for more information.
+This can be a small price to pay to have someone by your side who knows your state’s laws, is well-versed in the legal system, and will fight until they receive the most in compensation for your car accident claim.
+If you would like to learn more about how lawyers can help with your car accident case and how long you have in your state to report a car accident, contact the Dixon Injury Firm for more information.